Review of LR(k) and LALR(k) Parsing Theory

 Now we compute the ACTION tables by looking at the types of items.
 If the item has nothing after the dot, it's a reduction provided we see the item's lookahead.
 Otherwise, we compute u = EFF() of all the symbols after the item's dot including the item's k-symbol lookahead.
 If we see the u in the input, we call for a shift, and a goto the next state on u.

-State Items EFF Lookahead (shift only) Lookahead Symbol/Action
+State Items EFF Lookahead (for a shift only) Lookahead Symbol/Action

 0